webscreens/screen-enumeration/EXPLAINER.md

 The leading option proposed here is to introduce a `getScreens()` method, which resolves to an array of [`Screen`][1] objects on success, and rejects otherwise.
-The method could be implemented on the `WindowOrWorkerGlobalScope` mixin, making screen info available in both `Window` and `Worker` execution contexts.
+The method could be implemented on the `Window` interface, making multi-screen info accessible to execution contexts using the existing single-screen `Window.screen` attribute.

 Additionally, this proposal would introduce new properties to the [`Screen`][1] interface, providing information to help optimize content presentation.